You Are Not Alone

 Many women are embarrassed by vaginal dryness, seeing it as sexual dysfunction and feeling inadequate, ashamed, or unsexy— this is wrong.
-In reality, vaginal dryness is just a part of life that most women deal with at some point and, most importantly, it can be remedied.
+In reality, vaginal dryness is just a part of life that most women deal with at some point and, most importantly,

 What Is Vaginal Dryness?